Fort Lauderdale Shoplifting Attorney

 Shoplifting refers to the theft of merchandise from a store or place of business.
 This theft crime is a form of larceny, which entails taking property without permission of the owner with the intent to deprive the owner of the property.Generally, shoplifting offenses include the following two elements:

 - Willfully concealing and taking items being offered for sale, and

 - Intending to permanently deprive the rightful owner’s possession of the items without paying the purchase price.

 Concealing merchandise, even if it never makes it out of the store, still shows evidence of intent to commit a crime and can be enough to secure a shoplifting conviction.
 A person may also face shoplifting charges if they attempt to avoid paying the full purchase price for an item, either by manipulating the merchandise, putting goods into different packaging, or altering price tags.

 Like all theft crimes, shoplifting is punishable by fines, incarceration, and/or probation.
-If you are facing criminal charges for shoplifting in Florida, the time is now to speak with an attorney at Hager & Schwartz, P.A.
+If you are facing charges for shoplifting in Broward County, the time is now to speak with an Fort Lauderdale shoplifting attorney at Hager & Schwartz, P.A.
 We may be able to have your charges reduced or dropped, potentially helping you to avoid maximum penalty.

 Take the first step towards protecting your freedom.

 Contact Hager & Schwartz, P.A. today.

 Florida Shoplifting Classifications

 Although this definition holds from state to state, shoplifting crimes are handled differently in each state.
 In Florida, shoplifting penalties are classified as either “grand theft” or “petty theft.”